LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/html/studio.rst

 This studio requires you to use Firefox's developer tools.
 In particular, you should be able to:

-- Open Firebox's dev tools
+- Open Firefox's dev tools
 - Inspect an HTML element
 - Modify an element's HTML
 - Explain the difference between the content displayed when using *View Source* and what you see in the *Inspector* tab